-The 2023 event will be held online, from June 19 to 23.
-Participation to the Digital Publishing Summit will be free this year.
+The 2023 event was held free and online, from June 19 to 23.
 EDRLab members will benefit from a written synthesis of every session, with deep links to the video recordings: it is still time to become member of EDRLab!

 Sessions in alphabetical order